akamai/terraform-provider-akamai/docs/data-sources/appsec_match_targets.md

 In addition to the arguments above, the following attributes are exported:

-* `output_text` - A tabular display showing the ID and Policy ID of all match targets associated with the specified security configuraton and version, or of the specific match target if `match_target_id` was supplied.
+* `output_text` - A tabular display showing the ID and Policy ID of all match targets associated with the specified security configuration and version, or of the specific match target if `match_target_id` was supplied.